openebs/website/website/src/blogs/openebs-node-device-management-ndm-e2-80-8a--e2-80-8atroubleshooting-tips.md

 **BlockDevice CR is not created for a device available on my node.**

 I have some disks attached to the node.
-Installed openebs, but blockdevice resources are not created for the devices.
+Installed OpenEBS, but blockdevice resources are not created for the devices.

 **Symptom:** I have some disks attached to the node.
-Installed openebs, but blockdevice resources are not created for the devices.
+Installed OpenEBS, but blockdevice resources are not created for the devices.

 **Troubleshooting:**